someoneelsescloud/ep5_azure_engineer_aws_lab_terraform/README.md

 Also note that you can copy the files and seperate them in folders to create multiple AWS environments!
 All naming is generated, so the AWS environment can operate in parallel!

-Hope you enjoy the Episode!
+Hope you enjoyed the [Episode!](https://www.someoneelsescloud.com/episodes/ep5-azure-engineer-builds-aws-lab-with-terraform)

-Direct YouTube link to this episode: [EP5 - Azure Engineer Builds an AWS Lab with Terraform](youtubelink) Also video the website for all links and episodes: www.someoneelsescloud.com
+Direct YouTube link to this episode: [EP5 - Azure Engineer Builds an AWS Lab with Terraform](https://youtu.be/1eHVDKk_MGw) Also video the website for all links and episodes: www.someoneelsescloud.com